-General and administrative expenses for the year ended December 31, 2019 were \$5,468,010, or 15.4% of revenue, compared to \$1,912,831, for the year ended 2018, representing 10.8% of revenue.
+General and administrative expenses for the year ended December 31, 2020 were \$5,035,270, or 12.5% of revenue, compared to \$5,468,010, for the year ended 2019, representing 15.4% of revenue.
 General and administrative expenses consist primarily of salaries and benefits, professional fees, occupancy costs and insurance.
-General and administrative expenses in the 2019 period are higher than the same period in 2018 primarily due to due a full year of operations of the Dr Tobias business as well as higher overall staff levels needed to handle considerably more operational activity.
-General and administrative expenses were higher than considered typical in 2019, primarily due to certain one-time legal costs, as well as some employee relocation expenses.
+General and administrative expenses in the 2020 period are lower than the same period in 2019 primarily due to slightly lower staff costs in 2020 and higher than normal administrative costs in 2019 as a result of certain one-time legal costs and employee relocation expenses in that period.
+Going forward, the Company expects general and administrative costs to remain relatively stable on an absolute basis and decrease relative to revenue.